SimCity (1989 video game): Gameplay

 The core concept of SimCity is to build and design a city without specific goals to achieve.
-The player get to mark land as being zoned as commercial, industrial, or residential, add buildings, change the tax rate, build a power grid, build transportation systems and take any other actions to enhance the city.
+The player may divide land into commercial, industrial, or residential zones, add buildings, change the tax rate, build a power grid, build transportation systems and take any other actions to enhance the city.
 Once able to construct buildings in a particular area, the too-small-to-see residents, known as "Sims", may choose to construct and upgrade houses, apartment blocks, light, heavy industrial buildings, commercial buildings, hospitals, churches, and other structures.
 The Sims make these choices based on such factors as traffic levels, availability of electrical power, crime levels, and proximity to other types of buildings—for example, residential areas next to a power plant will seldom appreciate the highest grade of housing.
-In the SNES version and later, the player can also build rewards when they are given, such as the mayor's mansion or a casino.
+In the Super NES version and later, the player can also build rewards when they are given, such as the mayor's mansion or a casino.

-The player may face disasters including flooding, tornadoes, fires (often from air disasters or shipwrecks), earthquakes and attacks by monsters.
+The player may face disasters including floods, tornadoes, fires (often from air disasters or shipwrecks), earthquakes and monster attacks.
 In addition, monsters and tornadoes can trigger train crashes by running into passing trains.

 Scenarios

-SimCity includes goal-centered, timed scenarios that could be won or lost depending on the performance of the player.
-The scenarios were an addition suggested by Broderbund to make SimCity more like a game.
-The original cities were based on real-world cities and attempted to re-create their general layout.
-While most scenarios either take place in a fictional timeline or have a city under siege by a fictional disaster, a handful of available scenarios are based on actual historical events.
+SimCity features goal-oriented, time-limited scenarios that are contingent on the player's performance and could result in either a win or a loss.
+The implementation of scenarios was suggested by Broderbund, as a means of transforming SimCity into a more traditional game format.
+This addition was intended to enhance the overall experience for players, by introducing clearly defined objectives and increasing the level of challenge in the game.
+In SimCity, the initial cities were modeled after real-world cities and endeavored to replicate their general layout.
+Although the majority of scenarios featured in the game exist within a fictional timeline or involve a city besieged by an imaginary catastrophe, a select few are based on genuine historical events.
+This incorporation of actual historical events adds a unique layer of realism to the game and enables players to engage with significant moments in history in a novel way.